 Eligibility Requirements

 Eligibility Requirements for High School Program: Age 18-21, in exit year or preparing for exit -Enrolled in Knox County School System.
-Obtained or working towards special education, occupational or alternate academic diploma.
-Student must also be determined eligible for Vocational Rehabilitation services.
+Obtained or working towards a special education, occupational, or alternate academic diploma.
+The student must also be determined eligible for Vocational Rehabilitation services.

 Frequently Asked Questions